• Skip to primary navigation

 STREET FOOD: ASIA

-Street Food is centered around chefs, their specialty dishes, and even gives a sneak peek into their lives.
-The entire street food series is absolutely amazing but episode 2 is all about Osaka, Japan’s kitchen.
+Street Food is centered around chefs, and their specialty dishes, and even gives a sneak peek into their lives.
+The entire street food series is amazing but episode 2 is all about Osaka, Japan’s kitchen.
 We’ve spent a lot of time in Osaka and eaten at a ton of different restaurants but not the ones that are in this episode!

 Where to Watch: Netflix